 Under Stipulation II.G, the Agreement requires that a post-review discoveries clause be included in the lease.
-BOEM has an existing post-review discoveries clause, found at 30 CFR § 585, and presented below.
+This proposed lease stipulation details the actions that BOEM requires the lessee to take in the event of a post-review discovery during the implementation of an undertaking.
+In the event of a post-review discovery, BOEM will follow the post-review discoveries process outlined at 36 CFR 800.13(b)(3).
+BOEM has an existing post-review discoveries clause detailing what actions a lessee should take in such an event, found at 30 CFR § 585, and presented below.
 This clause may be altered by inclusion of items recommended by the consulting parties, such as reducing the 72-hour notification window to 24 hours (see above, first bullet).

-Final lease stipulation language, including any changes to BOEM's existing post-review discoveries clause found at 30 CFR 585 (see below), will be negotiated between BOEM and the lessee.
+As BOEM proceeds with its competitive lease process for the NJ WEA, final lease stipulation language, including any changes to the post-review discoveries clause (see below), will be published for public comment in the New Jersey Proposed Sale Notice and finalized in the New Jersey Final Sale Notice.